 - It contains the list of main stakeholders

 - Usually, it consists of only one or two pages maximum

 - It may be created by the project manager

 - It must be signed by the project sponsor or someone from top management (external to the project)

 Keep in mind that the project charter may be created by the project manager, but it must be authorized by someone external to the project.
 The project manager may help the project sponsor to create a project charter, or provide the input to create it, but only top management has the authority to sign it.

 The project manager or the project management team may help in creating the project charter because of their expertise on the subject; however, the document must be approved by someone external to the project.
-The signing authority can be someone from your organization or from the client who has authority to do so.
+The signing authority can be someone from your organization or from the client who has the authority to do so.

 Although the sponsor or client signs the project charter, they will not be involved in your day to day activity.
-They are only interested in seeing the high level performance of your project or the milestones set in the project charter.
+They are only interested in seeing the high-level performance of your project or the milestones set in the project charter.

 The benefits of the project charter can be seen in matrix type organizations where the project manager may not have the authority over the organization’s resources.
-In this case the project charter gives the project manager explicit authority to use certain resources whenever they require them.
+In this case, the project charter gives the project manager explicit authority to use certain resources whenever they require them.